 On the southwest end of the City of Swan, Brabham is a relatively new suburb that is home to the Caversham Motor Racing Circuit reserve.

-Brabham median property prices are within reach at $400,000, with quarterly sales indicating a strong pattern for rises in demand.
+Brabham median property prices at $700,000 and quickly rising, with quarterly sales indicating a strong pattern for rises in demand.

 Amenities of note include the pristine Whiteman Park, a wide selection of primary and secondary schools, and the future Whiteman Park Station that transports residents to the Perth CBD within 25 minutes.